E3SM-Project/mache/README.rst

 To synchronize data from LCRC to other machines, you must first provide your SSH keys by going to the `Argonne Accounts <https://accounts.cels.anl.gov/>`_ page, logging in, and adding the public ssh key for each machine.
-If you have not yet generated an SSH key for the destination macine, you will need to run:
+If you have not yet generated an SSH key for the destination machine, you will need to run:

 .. code-block:: bash